joshuatz/linkedin-to-jsonresume/README.md

  - [***Deprecated***] (at least for now): Bookmarklet
      - This was originally how this tool worked, but had to be retired as a valid method when LinkedIn added a stricter CSP that prevented it from working
      - Code to generate the bookmarklet is still in this repo if LI ever loosens the CSP

+## Troubleshooting
+When in doubt, refresh the profile page before using this tool.

 ---